archxta/cse15l-lab-reports/lab1.md

 cat: cse15l-lab-reports: Is a directory

 ```
 The command cat with a path to the cse15l-lab-reports directory  outputs an error message indicating that cse15l-lab-reports is a directory and not a file.
-The cat command expects files as arguments so it can display the contents of the file, so attempting to use it with a directory will result in this error.
+The cat command expects files as arguments so it can display the contents of the file, so attempting to use it with a directory will result in an error.

 3. **path to file as argument**